nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example:

-- `favorite 3`<br>
+- `favorite 3`

-The third person in the existing main list will be added to and pinned in the favorites list.<br>
+  The third person in the existing main list will be added to and pinned in the favorites list.

   <div style="text-align: center;">
     <img src="images/favorite3.png">
     <p style="font-style: italic;"><br>Screen showing the result of favoriting person 3, causing the contact to be pinned to the sidebar</p>